IBM/automation-azure-infra-openshift/README.md

     - **TF_VAR_testing** - This value is used to determine whether testing or staging variables should be utilised.
 Lease as `none` for production deployments.
 A value other than `none` will request in a non-production deployment.
     - **TF_VAR_portworx_spec** - A base64 encoded string of the Portworx specificatin yaml file.
 If left blank and using Portworx, ensure you specify the path to the Portworx specification yaml file in the `terraform.tfvars` file.
 For a Portworx implementation, either the `portworx_spec` or the `portworx_spec_file` values must be specified.
 If neither if specified, Portworx will not implement correctly.
 4. Run **./launch.sh**.
 This will start a container image with the prompt opened in the `/terraform` directory, pointed to the repo directory.
 5. Create a working copy of the terraform by running **./setup-workspace.sh**.
 The script makes a copy of the terraform in `/workspaces/current` and set up a "terraform.tfvars" file populated with default values.
-The **setup-workspace.sh** script has a number of optional arguments.
+The script can be run interactively by just running **./setup-workspace.sh** or by providing command line parameters as specified below.
     ```
-    Usage: setup-workspace.sh [-s STORAGE] [-r REGION] [-n PREFIX_NAME]
+    Usage: setup-workspace.sh [-f FLAVOR] [-s STORAGE] [-c CERT_TYPE] [-r REGION] [-n PREFIX_NAME]

     where:
+      - **FLAVOR** - the type of deployment `quickstart`, `standard` or `advanced`.
+If not provided, will default to quickstart.
       - **STORAGE** - The storage provider.
 Possible options are `portworx` or `odf`.
-If not provided as an argument, no storage will included
+If not provided as an argument, a prompt will be shown.
+      - **CERT_TYPE** - The type of ingress certificate to apply.
+Possible options are `acme` or `byo`.
+Acme will obtain certificates from LetsEncrypt for the new cluster.
+BYO requires providing the paths to valid certificates in the **terraform.tfvars** file.
       - **REGION** - the Azure location where the infrastructure will be provided ([available regions](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview)).
 Codes for each location can be obtained from the CLI using,
+            ```shell
             az account list-locations -o table
+            ```
         If not provided the value defaults to `eastus`
       - **PREFIX_NAME** - the name prefix that should be added to all the resources.
-If not provided a prefix will not be added and the cluster will be named `quickstart`.
+If not provided a prefix will not be added.
     ```
 6. Change the directory to the current workspace where the automation was configured (e.g. `/workspaces/current`).
 7. Inspect **terraform.tfvars** to see if there are any variables that should be changed.
 (The **setup-workspace.sh** script has generated **terraform.tfvars** with default values.
 At a minimum, modify the ***base_domain_name*** and ***resource_group_name*** values to suit the Azure DNS zone configured in the prerequisite steps.)